thegworld/gtx-browser/docs/infra/cq.md

 * There must be a "mirrored" (aka matching) CI builder that is sheriffed, to ensure that someone is actively keeping the configuration green.
-* All the code for this configuration must be in Chromium's public repository or brought in through [src/DEPS](../../DEPS).
+* All the code for this configuration must be in GTx Browser's public repository or brought in through [src/DEPS](../../DEPS).
-* Setting up the build should be straightforward for a Chromium developer familiar with existing configurations.
+* Setting up the build should be straightforward for a GTx Browser developer familiar with existing configurations.
 * Tests should use existing test harnesses i.e.
   [gtest](../../third_party/googletest).